 Bike storage is often thought of as an indoor application.
-But there are instances where there is a need to store bicycles outdoors.
+But there are instances where there is a need for outdoor storage solutions.
 For those situations, we wanted to share a few outdoor bike storage ideas for you to tackle this challenge.

 With any type of bike storage, the intent should be to be park bicycles long-term, typically two hours or longer, with a reasonable expectation of security.